Bhyve: Features

 Support for peripherals relies on basic and VirtIO drivers and supports: eXtensible Host Controller Interface (xHCI) USB controllers, NVM Express (NVMe) controllers, High Definition Audio Controllers, raw framebuffer device attached to VNC server (Video Output), and AHCI/PCI Passthrough.

 Since the support for peripherals is incomplete, hardware-accelerated graphics is only available using PCI passthrough.
 But, Intel GVT (and other vGPUs with driver support) should allow sharing the device with the host.

-bhyve performs about the same as its competitors with lack of memory ballooning and accelerated graphics interface, but bhyve has a more modern codebase and uses less resources.
+bhyve performs about the same as its competitors with lack of memory ballooning and accelerated graphics interface, but bhyve has a more modern codebase and uses fewer resources.
 In the case of FreeBSD the resource management is more efficient.
 FreeBSD is also known for its exemplary I/O speeds; running bhyve from FreeBSD has a lot of advantages for time-critical virtual appliances by reducing I/O time, especially on disk and network related loads.

 Applications

 Docker on macOS uses a bhyve derivative called HyperKit.
 It is derived from xhyve, a port of bhyve to macOS's Hypervisor framework.

-iohyve on FreeBSD is a command line utility to create, store, manage, and launch bhyve guests utilizing built in FreeBSD features.
+iohyve on FreeBSD is a command-line utility to create, store, manage, and launch bhyve guests using built in FreeBSD features.

-vm-bhyve on FreeBSD is a shell based, minimal dependency bhyve manager.
+vm-bhyve on FreeBSD is a shell-based, bhyve manager with minimal dependencies.

 BVCP on FreeBSD is a lightweight, native, full featured web interface for managing virtual machines.

 FreeNAS, based on FreeBSD, uses bhyve alongside its file sharing services to provide hosting for VMs.

 Other distributions

-ClonOS, a FreeBSD based distribution for virtual hosting platform and appliance, primarily uses bhyve and has a web-based management interface.
+ClonOS, a FreeBSD-based distribution for virtual hosting platform and appliance, primarily uses bhyve and has a web-based management interface.

-MyBee, a FreeBSD based distribution for managing cloud VMs (bhyve) through a simplified API.
+MyBee, a FreeBSD-based distribution for managing cloud VMs (bhyve) through a simplified API.

-SmartOS, an Illumos based distribution for managing cloud VMs (bhyve, solaris zones) through a simplified API.
+SmartOS, an Illumos-based distribution for managing cloud VMs (bhyve, Solaris zones) through a simplified API.

+MidnightBSD, a desktop operating system, includes bhyve.